 So, what do we take away from this post?

 • Never act on messages that urge you to click on a link – especially when they talk about offers (discounts, contests, promotions, etc.)

 • Follow the steps mentioned in this post to verify the source and authenticity of such messages.

-• If you receive such messages from a friend, advice them not to act (click on a link or reply) and not to share them with their contacts.
+• If you receive such messages from a friend, advise them not to act (click on a link or reply) and not to share them with their contacts.

 • If you have received such a message from an unknown number, consider blocking it.

 • Install a mobile antivirus app that can block your access to harmful websites and installation of infected apps.

 WhatsApp Anti-Spam feature

 Given the popularity of WhatsApp across the world, it is no wonder that scammers are trying to use this app to widen their kill zone.
 In-mid Jan 2018, news emerged that WhatsApp is testing a new anti-spam feature which will help users stay away from spam messages (like the ones discussed in this post).
 This feature will be developed for both iOS and Android.
 So, let’s hope the feature is rolled out soon and gives us a break from such pesky, unworldly scams!

 You may read more about this anti-spam feature here